armbian/documentation/docs/index.md

 # What is Armbian? #

-- Lightweight Debian and Ubuntu based distribution specialized for ARM developing boards,
+- Lightweight Debian or Ubuntu based distribution specialized for ARM developing boards.
+[Compiled from scratch](https://github.com/igorpecovnik/lib),
 - It has powerfull build and software development tools,
 - A vibrant community.

-# Which chips are supported?
+# Supported chips

 - Allwinner A10, A20, A31, H3
 - Amlogic S805